REANNZ/etcbd-public/Lab.md

 We now have the metrics tools running, but we need to push some data into the tools before we can explore them.

+NOTE: the setup script also creates an *index pattern* in Kibana, telling Kibana where to find your data.
+However, this may fail if there are no data in ElasicSearch yet, so you may have to reinitialize Kibana after some initial data is ingested into ElasticSearch.
+You can re-run the setup script with:

+    ./elk-setup.sh --force

+Note that the `--force` flag deletes all Kibana settings - but the initial ones get loaded again by the setup script.
+And the actual data in ElasicSearch stays intact.

 # Connect admintool to ELK